ionathanch/ionathanch.github.io/_posts/2022-01-15-untyped-eta.md

 ## Cumulativity + η

-Dually to β, let's now add η, but suppose we had cumulativity (or more generally, *any* subtyping relation).
+Dually to β, let's now add η-equivalence, but suppose we had cumulativity (or more generally, *any* subtyping relation).
 Then η-contraction is no good, since it "breaks" subject reduction (i.e. the preservation of a term's type as it reduces).